Skip to main content

 Assemblies

-Full College assemblies are held in the hall approximately once a term as marked on the College calendar.
-Year assemblies are held more frequently, as arranged by Student Services.
+Whole College assemblies are held in the hall approximately once a term as marked on the College calendar.
+Year assemblies are held more frequently, as arranged by College Engagement.
 Instructions for student movement and times are issued prior to each assembly.

 Calendar